Sleeping to Succeed

 Ernest Hemingway is said to have once remarked, “I love sleep.
 My life has a tendency to fall apart when I’m awake.”
 Whether you have it all together during the day or feel more like Hemingway, we all benefit from healthy sleep habits.
 Sleep promotes cognition and memory, facilitates learning, recharges our mental and physical batteries, and generally helps us make the most out of our days.
 With plentiful sleep, we improve our mental and physical health, reduce stress, and maintain the routine that is critical to healthy daily functioning.

-Within the busy schedules of college students, sleep is often the first thing to go when trying to squeeze in all of the academic, social, and extracurricular activities that are often part college.
+Within the busy schedules of college students, sleep is often the first thing to go when trying to squeeze in all of the academic, social, and extracurricular activities that are often part of campus life.
+And when you’re taking online classes remotely, you may find yourself catching up on asynchronous course content at any hour of day or night while the rest of the household sleeps.
 This handout discusses why it is important to maintain healthy sleep habits and provides tips and tricks on how to do it!

 Why is sleep so important?